A parents’ guide to child support in Australia

 Understanding child support in Australia

-The purpose of child support in Australia is to ensure that the wellbeing of children is properly maintained, and both parents are meeting obligations to financially support their children after a divorce.
+The purpose of child support in Australia is to ensure that the well-being of children is properly maintained, and that both parents are meeting obligations to financially support their children after a divorce.

-It’s usually in everyone’s best interest to come to an amicable agreement with your former partner about child support payments.
-Creating a Child Support Agreement without the involvement of the DHS is often less stressful, but this is not always possible if parents are in dispute.
+As such, it’s usually in everyone’s best interest to come to an amicable agreement with your former partner about child support payments.
+Creating a Child Support Agreement without the involvement of Services Australia is often less stressful, but this is not always possible if parents are in dispute.

-If you can’t agree on the amount of child support with your former partner, then you will need to have a child support assessment through the DHS.
+If you can’t agree on the amount of child support with your former partner, then you’ll need to have a child support assessment through Services Australia.

-The DHS uses a very complex formula to calculate child support payments.
+Service Australia uses a very complex formula to calculate child support payments.
 Every situation is unique, so there isn’t a one-size-fits-all solution.
-If you want to estimate what your child support payments may be prior to (or instead of) making a child support assessment, DHS has an online calculator that can help you estimate the child support payable.
+If you want to estimate what your child support payments may be prior to (or instead of) making a child support assessment, Service Australia has an online calculator that can help you estimate the child support payable.

-Some of the factors the DHS will consider when calculating child support payments for your case include:
+Some of the factors the Service Australia will consider when calculating child support payments for your case include:

 - The number of children you have